ContinuIT-nl/xmlscanner/README.md

 </company>
 ```

-In order to extract just the employee names, we can use the following code:
+This example extracts all the names from the XML document:

 ```typescript
 import { addElement, emptyXmlEvents, xmlScanner } from '@continuit/xmlscanner';